Merchant Service Charge vs Interchange Fee: What’s the Difference?

 Merchant Service Charges

 Merchant service fees - sometimes called transaction fees - are very simply, the fees that your merchant account provider charges you.
+These fees are part of the broader category of credit card processing fees, which include various costs such as interchange fees, assessment fees, and chargeback fees.
 These usually take the form of a percentage of each transaction and usually come from the same bank that holds your account.
 There are three forms that merchant service charges take.

 Flat Fee